GsTYPO3/core-patches/README.md

 Bug reports, feature requests and pull requests are welcome in the [GitHub repository](https://github.com/GsTYPO3/core-patches).

-Currently there is an [on going issue](https://github.com/GsTYPO3/core-patches/issues/1) to provide feedback.
-For bigger requests please open a dedicated issue instead.
+For support questions or other discussions please use the [GitHub Discussions](https://github.com/GsTYPO3/core-patches/discussions).

 ## License

-This package is licensed under the [MIT License](LICENSE).
+This package is licensed under the [MIT License](https://github.com/GsTYPO3/core-patches/blob/main/LICENSE).